19 Best Things To Do in Lagos, Portugal!

 - 5. Jardim da Constituição

-- 6. Visit Benagil Cave by Boat
+- 6. Visit Benagil Cave by Boat or Kayak

-- 7. Kayak Around Lagos Caves (One of The Best Things to Do in Lagos!)
+- 7. Kayak Around the Lagos Caves

 - 8. Dolphin Watching